mdprain/ctf-writeups/ductf-2022-treasure-hunt/README.md

 ![Successfully cracking the password for the JWT](images/pic4.png)

-**Success!** With the newly found password, we can forge a JWT with any parameters we want - specifically, one with the "sub" value set to 1.
+**Success!** With the newly found password of "onepiece", we can forge a JWT with any parameters we want - specifically, one with the "sub" value set to 1.

 ![Forging the cookie with "sub" set to 1](images/pic5.png)